SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 * arbitrary groups of values of different types (known as *tuples*)
 * types that can be either a known value or a missing value (known as *optionals*)
-* [some other things most likely]

 Each of these types, and the ways in which they can be used, are discussed in more detail below.

-Swift provides a powerful and flexible way to create and work with string and character types.
+Swift also provides a powerful and flexible way to create and work with string and character types.
 These are introduced below, and are discussed in more detail in :doc:`Strings`.

 Declaring and Naming Variables
 ------------------------------

+..
+QUESTION: Do we need to have introduced the REPL (or some other learning environment) before starting this section?

 All variables in Swift must be declared before they are used.
 Here's a simple variable declaration: